omnilaboratory/OmniBOLT-spec/OmniBOLT-06-Automatic-Market-Maker-and-DEX.md

 1. There is no gas fee for each swap because of the off-chain nature.
 2. Token swap is quick.
 3. Liquidity is for both payment and trading.
+We use **AMM liquidity** and **payment liquidity** to distinguish the two attributes of a channel fund.

 Uniswap[2], Curve[3], and Balancer[4], which operate on an automated market maker (AMM) model, proof an efficient way that a dex can be.
 Their smart contracts hold liquidity reserves of various token pairs and traders execute swaps directly against these reserves.
 In this model, prices are set automatically according to a constant product `x*y=k` model, where `x` is the number of token A and `y` is the number of token B in pool.
 When a trader sells out `x'` token A for `y'` token B, the amount of token A in pool increases and the amount of token B decreases,  but the product remains the same: `(x+x')*(y-y')=x*y=k`.
 We don't bring transaction fee into calculation yet, but will add this part later in this paper.